saltybits/saltybits.github.io/_posts/2013-10-09-apologies.markdown

 I'm constantly impressed by guys like [TJ Holowaychuk][tj] ([github.com/visionmedia][visionmedia]), not only by the quality and shear quantity of [the][1] [libraries][2] [he's][3] [written][4], but also by how actively he blogs about them and puts time into [documenting everything so clearly][rework].
 TJ is an animal!

 For whatever reason, I've always found it hard to help people I'm not face-to-face with.
 Or even stay in contact with them for that matter (sorry guys!).
-Being on the short end of the time difference makes it surprisingly hard to keep in touch.
+Being on the [short end][hst] of a time difference makes it surprisingly hard to keep in touch.

 With a [wife and two kids][instagram], a [full time job][kumu], and a healthy appetite for getting in the water and staying active, it's hard to pause and reflect, let alone write a blog post just to help a fellow programmer out.